-We note in passing that in addition to having all the above desirable properties, pseudo-Nash has also a rather intuitive interpretation, which reinforces our claim that it is the natural notion for the games we aim to capture, and beyond: Recall that we are interested in equilibrium for players whose reasoning is computationally limited.
-The definition of pseudo-Nash captures the perception---from the point of view of a player who can only think of up to $m$ iterations of the game---of whether or not deviating from $s_i$ dominates $s_i$ (within some error $\epsilon$.)
-We thus conjecture that our thinking might have connections to prospect theory~\cite{eec14168-5714-3ca8-b073-d038266f2734,RePEc:kap:jrisku:v:5:y:1992:i:4:p:297-323}; investigating such connections is, in our opinion, an outstanding research direction.
+We note that, in addition to having all the above desirable properties, pseudo-Nash also has a rather intuitive interpretation, which reinforces our claim that it is the natural notion for the games we aim to capture, and beyond.
+Recall that we are interested in equilibrium for players whose reasoning is computationally limited.
+The definition of pseudo-Nash captures the perception---from the perspective of a player who can only think of at most $m$ iterations of the game---of whether deviating from $s_i$ dominates $s_i$ (within some error $\epsilon$.)
+We thus conjecture that our notion might have connections to prospect theory~\cite{eec14168-5714-3ca8-b073-d038266f2734,RePEc:kap:jrisku:v:5:y:1992:i:4:p:297-323}; investigating such connections is, in our opinion, an outstanding research direction.